mikebeneschan/recipes/README.md

 MongoDB is used to store all data on individual recipes (in other words, no actual recipe data is stored in this source code).
 Image URLs are stored in MongoDB, and the actual image files for mikeb.cooking are hosted via Google Firebase Storage.

 Express is mainly used for routing HTTP requests and server-side view rendering via EJS (In other words, Express makes sure the user is directed to the correct page and loads the correct EJS templates).
-Additionally, Express handles several API endpoints.
-For example, the "tagFind" endpoint, which is used on the tags page, queries the MongoDB collection for documents with tags that match the selected tags.
+Additionally, Express is used to provide several server endpoints.
+For example, the "tagFind" endpoint queries the MongoDB collection for documents based on a specified array of tags, and returns a partial HTML layout that is then rendered on the tags page.

 Node is used as the server-side runtime for this project, and helps bridge the other technologies.
 In this case, Node connects to MongoDB, runs the Express app in app.js, and serves EJS templates into the Express app.